IsaacTunney/IsaacTunney.github.io/_pages/aboutMe.md

 </p> -->

 ## Interests & Hobbies
-When I am not working on my research or robots, I spend a lot of time either at the rock climbing gym or running!
+When I am not working on my research or robots, I spend a lot of time either at the rock climbing gym, playing tennis or running!
 I have been rock climbing for about 10 years now, focussing mostly on indoor bouldering (no ropes, lower walls but more intense movements), although I have still managed to climb some nice outdoor cliffs like the ones on the pictures below!

+(put pictures)

-Apart from sports, I enjoy reading, playing chess and other board games, and learning (anything, just learning)!
+Apart from sports, I enjoy reading, playing chess and other board games, and learning new stuff!

 ## Latte Art (Just for Fun!)
 As an engineering, I (obviously) have a deep passion/obsession with coffee.
 My 3 lattes a day have given me lots of opportunities to practice and have fun with latte art, but its still a work in progress.
 After learning the to do the heart and the tulip, I have recently been working on the rosetta...
 Next up, the swan!